Lifted (Lighthouse Family song): Critical reception

 Ethan Alter from AllMusic picked "Lifted" as one of two "best tunes" from the album, stating that it is "virtually guaranteed to buoy one's spirits."
-In Billboard, the reviewer felt singer Tunde Baiyewu's style was in some ways similar to that of Seal, calling the track a "wonderful British-soul single...
+In Billboard magazine, the reviewer felt singer Tunde Baiyewu's style was in some ways similar to that of Seal, calling the track a "wonderful British-soul single...
 With its shuffling, funk-derived beat and strumming melody."
 James Masterton for Dotmusic called it "wonderful".
 Pan-European magazine Music & Media said, "Pop made from an adult angle, but finely tuning into the youngster's taste too by the clever Soul II Soul-inspired rhythm track, it will open up lots of radio possibilities."
-A reviewer from Music Week rated it three out of five, writing, "Feelgood, radio friendly fare from the Newcastle duo which echoes the uplifting sentiments of Gloria Gaynor's I Will Survive.
+A reviewer from Music Week gave it a score of three out of five, writing, "Feelgood, radio friendly fare from the Newcastle duo which echoes the uplifting sentiments of Gloria Gaynor's 'I Will Survive'.
 A grower."
 Ralph Tee from the magazine's RM Dance Update deemed it a "wholesome guitar-tinged funky soul tune", noting that the original radio friendly version is mixed by British record producer, remixer and composer Mike Peden.
-Another editor, James Hamilton described it as a "husky soulful superb Roger Troutman-ishly vocodered lovely languid strolling 96.8bpm song of hope".
+Another RM editor, James Hamilton described it as a "husky soulful superb Roger Troutman-ishly vocodered lovely languid strolling 96.8bpm song of hope".

 Music video

-A music video was produced to promote the single.
-It features the duo performing in Zabriskie Point and Death Valley Junction, California.
+The music video for "Lifted" features the duo performing in Zabriskie Point and Death Valley Junction, California.
 The indoor scenes are filmed in Amargosa Opera House and Hotel.
 It was shot on 35mm film, and the idea was to get something that looked more cinematic than a standard pop video.